 - A lead is then attached to the left vagus nerve in the lower part of the neck.

 - The neurologist programs the device to deliver mild electrical stimulation to the vagus nerve.
-(Patients may also pass a magnet over the device to give it an extra dose if they sense a seizure coming on.)
+(People may also pass a magnet over the device to give it an extra dose if they sense a seizure coming on.)

-VNS is FDA-approved for people with partial epilepsy and patients whose seizures are not helped by medication.
+VNS is FDA-approved for people with partial epilepsy and those whose seizures are not helped by medication.
 According to the most recent guidelines from the American Academy of Neurology, there is weak evidence that VNS may help as added therapy for children with Lennox-Gastaut syndrome, and children and adults with generalized or partial epilepsy.
-There is also weak evidence that VNS may possibly help improve depression and mood problems in people with epilepsy. .
+There is also weak evidence that VNS may possibly help improve depression and mood problems in people with epilepsy.

-Vagus nerve stimulation can help reduce seizure frequency and how long seizures last.
+VNS can help reduce seizure frequency and how long seizures last.
 For side effects, VNS can cause shortness of breath, hoarseness, sore throat, coughing, ear and throat pain, or nausea and vomiting.
 These side effects can be reduced or eliminated by reducing the intensity of stimulation.

 Some studies suggest that the treatment causes adverse changes in breathing during sleep and may cause lung function deterioration in people with existing lung disease.
 People who have obstructive sleep apnea should be cautious about this procedure.
 Turning off the VNS (for example before an MRI or surgery) may increase the risk for status epilepticus.
-(However, VNS may also be helpful for treating status epilepticus in some patients.)
+(However, VNS may also be helpful for treating status epilepticus in some people.)

-Responsive Neurostimulation (RNS Stimulator).
-In 2013, the FDA approved a new type of neurostimulator device called the RNS stimulator.
+Responsive neurostimulation (RNS Stimulator): In 2013, the FDA approved a new type of neurostimulator device called the RNS stimulator.
 What makes RNS different from VNS is that it is a responsive stimulation system.
 RNS detects abnormal electrical activity in the brain and responds by sending electrical stimulation.
 In other words, the device can help stop seizures before they occur.

 The RNS system is approved for adults with partial onset seizures that could not be controlled with two or more anti-epileptic drugs.
 The RNS Stimulator will not completely eliminate seizures, but can help reduce seizure frequency.
 In clinical trials, the most common side effect was infection at the implant site.
-Patients who have an RNS stimulator implanted cannot undergo MRI procedures.
+People who have an RNS stimulator implanted cannot undergo MRI procedures.